E-PARCC

 Public and nonprofit managers, civic leaders and elected officials are rarely unitary supervisors of unitary organizations.
 Instead, they often find themselves collaborating in multi-organizational networked arrangements, as well as with the public, to solve problems that cannot be solved, or solved easily, by single organizations.

-The annual competition will open later this year on December 15.
+The annual competition is open now until March 16, 2026.
 This year's winners will be announced in September.

 Please reach out to Tina Nabatchi, director of PARCC, with any questions (eparcc@syr.edu).